Agile-Pilot-LLC/realize360-node-Middleware/README.md

 Anyone who is an active maintainer is responsible for information security.
 # 🗒️ About 🗒️
+Production Application Version:
+- Public: 0.0.1
+- Private: Build v0.0.18

 This repository hosts the back end server of a software application which is intended to respond to Realize 360 interface requests.
 The back end server is built on top of Node.JS with Express, along with a large list of plugins installed.
 These plugins enable access to things such Google Cloud databases, environment variables, and REST communication.

 # 🔒 Confidential 🔒
 ### High Level Diagram
+Note: This representation roughly represents the current state of the production application.
+Terms are used vaguely, and some wording is inaccurate.
 ![IMG_3677](https://github.com/nicholasamato/realizeapi/assets/70933144/dbfbd1e3-1004-47fd-a83c-ddc4e337a6eb)

 ### Remote Endpoints